MountLee/DCDP/figures/README.md

 # Additional experiments for Section 4.1
 Here is a summary of additional experiments for Section 4.1 to demonstrate the performance of DCDP under low SNR (signal-to-noise ratio).
 In appendix G.2 of the original submission, we included results of additional experiments for Section 4.2 under low SNR.
+(Apologize as the Markdown formula fails to work in the Anonymous GitHub for some unknown reason)

 ### Data generation